vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 returns MAT002
 {% endhighlight %}

-If you want to use a filter to find the right entry within an array you can use the "?" character to apply a filter instead of the ordinal number.
-In this example we filter for items with material_no equals "MAT001" and return the corresponding quantity.
+If you want to use a filter to find an entry in an array, you can use the `?` character to apply a filter.
+In this example, we filter for items with a `material_no` that equals `MAT001` and return the corresponding quantity.

 {% highlight jpath %}
 order_items[?(@.material_no == 'MAT001')].quantity